-Writing - Wanting to make hand written cards?
-This is wear the Cricut pens come in handy.
+Writing – Wanting to make handwritten cards?
+This is where the Cricut pens come in handy.
 You will place a pen into the other port next to the blade on your Cricut machine.
 After you finish your design, just be sure to choose a writing font.
-These are single line fonts that are specifically designed to be used with the pens.
+These are single-line fonts that are specifically designed to be used with the pens.

 Cut – 90% of the time, people use their machine for cutting vinyl, cardstock, wood, etc. So most of the time, or at least in the beginning you will probably use the cut function.

 The “Make It” button can be found in your top right-hand corner: this is the button you get to click when your design is gorgeous, glowing, and ready to go!

 Clicking “Make It” opens up your mat.
 Click on your image in the mat: a lot of editing options still remain here.
 When clicked, dots will surround your image indicating that you can move the image, rotate it, or even push your image onto another mat.

 In the top left-hand corner of your screen, you will see “Project Copies”: if you want multiple copies of your cut or print, you’ll adjust that number here.

 Let’s say that I want 8 copies.
 I’ll put an 8 in the box, and then voila!
 My 8 images will appear.
 Depending on the size of your images, this may take you onto multiple mats, which is A-Okay.
 You still have the freedom at this point to move images from mat to mat, rotate them or remove them as needed.